OEUG99/Knowledge-Garden/pages/Temp___Moving In.md

 					  logseq.order-list-type:: number
 				- The light switch in the living room does not function properly. logseq.order-list-type:: number
-				- The living room window can not be open, and the blinds do not work properly logseq.order-list-type:: number
+				- The living room window can not be open, and the blinds do not work properly. logseq.order-list-type:: number
+				- Additionally, as per our lease, we have to clean the HVAC unit, but we were provided no instructions on how to do so.
+Given that these machines are expensive, we ask to be provided with logseq.order-list-type:: number